miguelaglopes/pranker/README.md

 ### function null.params
 ##### Description:

 This function computes the mean and variance of the null (of random selection) AUPRC (average maximum precision), for a given number of total instances (N) and number of positive instances (P).
-An approximation may be implemented, which is described in the documentation for the function "pranker".
+An approximation may be implemented, described above in the documentation for the function "pranker".

 #####  Usage:
 **null.params**(N, P, approx, approxN)